 For Medi-Cal benefits, in some counties, you must join a Medi-Cal managed care plan, but in other counties, you may use fee-for-service Medi-Cal.
 If you are in a county where you can choose both fee-for-service Medicare and Medi-Cal, make sure your doctor or hospital accepts Medi-Cal as well as Medicare.
 Present both your Medicare card and your Medi-Cal Benefits Identification Card (BIC) to your doctors and other providers when receiving services, so that they can bill Medicare and Medi-Cal directly.
 Medicare and Medi-Cal will make payments directly to the providers.

-If you enroll in a Medicare Advantage D-SNP, you must see doctors and other providers in the plan’s network except for emergency and urgent care.
+If you enroll in a Medicare Advantage D-SNP or a D-SNP “look-alike”, you must see doctors and other providers in the plan’s network except for emergency and urgent care.

 Note that if you live in one of the following 7 counties (Los Angeles, Orange, Riverside, San Bernardino, San Diego, San Mateo or Santa Clara), you have the option to receive your care in a different way due to California’s Coordinated Care Initiative.
+This option, however, is ending as of December 31, 2022.
 See our Cal MediConnect section.